Brussels Pharmacopoeia Agreement (1925): 1925 Brussels Conference

 Following World War I and in light of growing international pharmaceutical trade and the League of Nations' emerging role in public health, a revised treaty was negotiated in 1925.
 This second conference met in Brussels' Academy Palace from 10 to 29 September 1925, resulting in a revised international agreement.

 This version, agreed upon at a conference in Brussels with broader international participation, expanded the harmonized list to 77 items (including cannabis and digitalis), introduced dosage standards, and established a provisional "Permanent International Pharmacopoeia Secretariat".
 The countries that signed in 1925 were Austria, Belgium, Bulgaria, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Luxembourg, Netherlands, Norway, Poland, Romania, Spain, Sweden, Switzerland, Turkey, UK, and Yugoslavia.

 The treaty entered into force in 1929.
 Despite not explicitly referring to an "international pharmacopoeia", the treaty allowed for harmonized national monographs to bear the abbreviation "P. I." (for protocole international), which was often misread as Pharmacopoeia Internationalis.
 The German pharmacopoeia DAB 6 interpreted it as Præscripcio Internationalis (international prescription).

 While uptake of the 1925 formulae was greater than the 1906 version, both agreements ultimately fell short of fully standardizing pharmaceutical texts across countries.
 Much more countries included harmonizes monographs in their national pharmacopoeias, but they often cherry-picked which monographs to harmonize.

 Treaty provisions

 According to the International Pharmacopoeia,This 41-article agreement stipulated that the League of Nations would be responsible for the administrative work to produce a unified pharmacopoeia, and a permanent secretariat of an international organization would coordinate the work of national pharmacopoeial commissions.
-General principles for the preparation of galenicals, maximal doses, nomenclature and biological testing of arsenobenzones were included in the articles of this agreement, as was a table of dosage strengths and descriptions for 77 drug substances and preparations.
+General principles for the preparation of galenicals, maximal doses, nomenclature and biological testing of arsenobenzenes were included in the articles of this agreement, as was a table of dosage strengths and descriptions for 77 drug substances and preparations.